UN works to broker civilian evacuation from Mariupol

 — A former U.S. Marine was killed while fighting alongside Ukrainian forces, his family said in what would be the war’s first known death of an American in combat.
 The U.S. has not confirmed the report.

 — Ukrainian forces are cracking down on people accused of helping Russian troops.
-In the Kharkiv region alone, nearly 400 have been detained under anti-collaboration laws enacted after Russia’s Feb.
+In the Kharkiv region alone, nearly 400 have been detained under anti-collaboration laws enacted after Moscow’s Feb.
 24 invasion.

 — The international sanctions imposed on the Kremlin over the war are squeezing the country.
 The Russian Central Bank said Russia’s economy is expected to contract by up to 10% this year, and the outlook is “extremely uncertain.”

-On Thursday, Russia launched a missile attack on a residential high-rise and another building in Kyiv, shattering weeks of relative calm in the capital following Russia's retreat from the region early this month.
+On Thursday, Moscow's forces launched a missile attack on a residential high-rise and another building in Kyiv, shattering weeks of relative calm in the capital following Russia's retreat from the region early this month.

 U.S.-funded broadcaster Radio Free Europe/Radio Liberty said one of its journalists, Vira Hyrych, was killed in the bombardment.
 Ten people were wounded, one of them losing a leg, authorities said.